manoelpqueiroz/galactipy/.gitlab/merge_request_templates/Internal Improvements.md

 - [ ] I have assembled the minimal configuration to implement the proposed change without breaking functionality;
 - [ ] I have provided a way for other developers to understand when and how to use the tool being added/changed/replaced;
-- [ ] I have either:
+- Regarding documentation and knowledge management: <!-- Pick only one -->
-  - Evaluated that this change does not require updating the documentation;
+  - [ ] I have evaluated that this change does not require updating the documentation;
-  - Updated the documentation highlighting this change and any relevant information.
+  - [ ] I have updated the documentation highlighting this change and any relevant information.
 >>>

 >>> [!tip] :reminder_ribbon: Contribution control